101 Foods to Eat After Dental Surgery, Implants or Wisdom Teeth Removal

 Your oral surgeon will advise you to stay on a soft-food diet for 1-2 weeks.
 The diet allows time for your mouth, jaw muscles and gums to heal.

 A change in diet after wisdom tooth extraction can prevent you from getting adequate nutrients.
 The amount of food intake begins with the number of servings and serving size.

 Wisdom teeth removal is a standard outpatient procedure for patients between the ages of 15 and 25.
-Recovery after wisdom teeth removal takes 3-4 days, but it can take 1-2 weeks for symptoms to subside.
+Recovery after wisdom teeth removal takes 3-4 days, but symptoms can take 1-2 weeks to subside.